-- Regions with higher energy rates or extremely hot or cold weather will see a larger percentage of savings with a smart thermostat.
+- Regions with higher energy rates or extremely hot or cold weather will see more savings with a smart thermostat.

-- Vacation homes can save more with a smart thermostat, because you can turn your HVAC system to a more efficient setting when no one is staying there.
+- Vacation homes can save more with a smart thermostat because you can turn your HVAC system into a more efficient setting when no one is staying there.

 Using Trane’s Smart Thermostats to Optimize Energy Savings

 Does a smart thermostat save money?
 Absolutely!
 Smart thermostats are an invaluable addition to any modern home.
 Their ability to provide precision temperature control, personalized scheduling, geofencing capabilities, energy usage reports, integration with other smart home devices, energy-efficient remote monitoring, and adaptive learning all contribute to significant cost savings and enhanced energy efficiency.

 By leveraging the power of smart technology, homeowners can take control of their energy usage, reduce their carbon footprint, and enjoy substantial savings on their utility bills.
 In pursuing an energy-efficient future, smart thermostats undoubtedly play a pivotal role.
 Embracing this innovative technology leads to financial benefits and demonstrates a commitment to sustainable living for a greener planet.

 Talk to your local Trane dealer about how a Trane ComfortLink™ thermostat can make a difference in your monthly heating and cooling bill.